badrikhanal/HEOR_Cost_Effectiveness_project/README.md

-# HEOR_Cost_Effectiveness_project
+# Cost and Effectiveness of Diabetes Treatment Using Real-World Data (MEPS)
-I used MEPS real-world data to construct a cohort of diabetic patients, applied propensity score matching to address confounding, estimated treatment effects on cost and hospitalization using regression and survival models, and conducted a cost-effectiveness analysis using ICER.
+I used Medical Expenditure Panel Survey (MEPS) real-world data to construct a cohort of diabetic patients, applied propensity score matching to address confounding, estimated treatment effects on cost and hospitalization using regression and survival models, and conducted a cost-effectiveness analysis using ICER.

-Preliminary Findings
+## Preliminary Findings

 Using data from the Medical Expenditure Panel Survey (MEPS), a real-world cohort of 2,508 U.S. adults with diabetes was constructed by linking diagnosis, demographic, healthcare utilization, expenditure, and prescription medication data.

-Patients were classified into:
+## Patients were classified into:

 Diabetes medication treatment group: 1,842 patients Comparison group: 666 patients

-Initial Descriptive Findings
+## Initial Descriptive Findings

 Preliminary comparisons show differences in healthcare utilization and expenditures between the two groups: